Charlie Brown's Christmas Tales: Peace on Earth from Lucy

 Lucy struggles with being nice and tries to get Schroeder and Linus to buy her presents, at one point trying to justify it by claiming that because the Bible has the word "sister" in it, it means Linus must buy her a Christmas present.

 Merry Christmas from Charlie Brown

 Charlie Brown writes a Christmas card to the Little Red-Haired Girl.
 To Linus's dismay, he writes to her calling himself "your sweet babboo," the phrase Sally has always used to refer to Linus.
 Charlie points out it's a Brown family expression.

 Charlie Brown and Sally prepare for Christmas together.
 Sally thinks she has spotted Santa Claus, but it turns out to be Snoopy in his Santa outfit.
 She later is haunted by "visions of sugarplums" and is relieved when Charlie Brown tells her they are simply a type of candy.

-In the final vignette, Sally is complaining that she never received a bicycle for her dollhouse; Charlie Brown said it was likely delivered to the wrong address.
-Sally, still angry, replies that she hopes whoever got the bike really needed it.
-The scene cuts to Woodstock riding off on the bicycle.
+In the final sketch, Charlie Brown tells Sally he ordered a toy bicycle for her dollhouse, which never arrived.
+He speculates it was likely delivered to the wrong address.
+A dismayed Sally replies that she hopes whoever received the bike will enjoy it.
+The scene cuts to Woodstock riding off on the bike.